shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 With these benefits, you gain significant leverage and clarity, allowing you to manage your community and enforce your terms with confidence.

-This mechanism, which gives the Licensor the authority to decide "from when" the termination takes effect, is a unique feature of the VOD Reaction License.
+This mechanism, which gives the Licensor the authority to decide "from when" the termination takes effect, is a unique feature of the VRL.
 Unlike many public licenses (such as those for open-source software) which often favor uniform, self-executing rules, this clause is intentionally designed to give the Licensor maximum practical flexibility.
 It blends the strong legal standing of a principle where a breach makes the license terminable with the discretionary power needed for effective and empathetic community management.
 </details>

 #### 6.1 Handling Potential Non-Compliance or Rights Issues by a Licensee